badiladiana/Assignment/README.md

 ServiceManager.
   The MVC is the client, and its controllers should not be concerned where the requested data comes from.
 It can be from a DB, from an Api, etc. For that purpose I created the ServiceManager layer.
 This project deals with calling the data from API and converts the complex model coming from API to a more simple DTO class that is focusing only on the makelaar's (which is what we need to feed our client).
-Here I decided to add a litle server side caching using System.Runtime.Caching.
+Here I decided to add a little server side caching using System.Runtime.Caching.
 I made an assumption from a business perspective that the top 10 real estate agents don't change that often, so I added a 30 min cache on the retrieved data.
 That should mitigate the number of requests per minute issue.
 I implemented both a cached version of data retrieval and also non cached.